-Here’s what UW coach Chris Petersen said in his Eastern Washington Week press conference
+Here’s what UW coach Chris Petersen said in his Eastern Washington Week news conference

 What did Haener say to you, and how did you respond?

-“We just had some discussions about wat would be the right thing to do, and that was kind of that.”
+“We just had some discussions about what would be the right thing to do, and that was kind of that.”

 Do you think this changes the mindset for Eason at all?
 Here’s a guy he battles and connected with, and now he’s gone.